 Am I expected to give money?

-Guests are not expected to make a financial contribution when the plate is passed, though anyone is welcome to give however much they would like.
+Visitors and guests are not expected to make a financial contribution to the parish when the plate is passed during the offertory.

 Will I be asked to do anything unexpected?

-Liturgy just means the "work of the people" so you can expect to be prompted to sit, stand, kneel, and read responsively.
-These directions are printed in the bulletin to make it easy for you to participate and know what is going on.
+Liturgy means the "work of the people" so you can expect to be prompted to sit to listen, stand to praise, and kneel (as you are able) to pray, as well as to read responsively with the congregation.
+These directions are printed in the service booklet to make it easy for you to participate and know what is going on.

 May I receive communion?